Olethreutinae

 (NCBI-index: 753158)

 The Rush Marble (Bactra lancealana) is often found in humid environments such as swamps, wet heather, and forests.
 The forewing is grey to light brown with a net-like structure ranging from very light to almost dark brown.
-Obviously, the dark crescent-shaped mark can often be seen at 2/3 of the wing in the middle.
+The dark crescent-shaped mark can often be seen at 2/3 of the wing in the middle.
 Near the apex, a short brown streak can be seen that sometimes extends to the crescent-shaped mark.
-The flying period is in two generations from May to October and the wingspan is 11-20mm.
+The flying period is in two generations, from May to October, and the wingspan is 11-20mm.
 The larvae feed on stems.
 Host plant: Rushes.
 Dutch name: Gewone biesbladroller.
 Frisian name:

 Flying period: